minio/docs/source/includes/k8s/deploy-operator.rst

 MinIO recommends ECDSA (e.g. `NIST P-256 curve <https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.186-4.pdf>`__) or EdDSA (e.g. :rfc:`Curve25519 <7748>`) TLS private keys/certificates due to their lower computation requirements compared to RSA.
 See :ref:`minio-TLS-supported-cipher-suites` for a complete list of supported TLS Cipher Suites.

-The Operator cannot complete initialization if the Kubernetes cluster is not configured to respond to a generated CSR.
+If the Kubernetes cluster is not configured to respond to a generated :abbr:`CSR (Certificate Signing Request)`, the Operator cannot complete initialization.
-Certain Kubernetes providers do not specify these configuration values by default.
+Some Kubernetes providers do not specify these configuration values by default.

-To verify whether the ``kube-controller-manager`` has the required settings, use the following command:
+To check whether the ``kube-controller-manager`` specifies the cluster signing key and certificate files, use the following command:

 .. code-block:: shell
    :class: copyable